National Youth Suicide Prevention Week

 By Amit Jain, MD FAAP MBA | Pediatrician

-• Never leave children alone, even for a moment, in or near pool areas or other bodies of water (lakes, beaches, and even bathtubs or buckets of water)!
+• Never leave children alone – even for a moment – in or near pool areas or other bodies of water (lakes, beaches, and even bathtubs or buckets of water!)

-• Install a fence at least 4 feet tall around the pool, which should ideally surround the pool on all 4 sides and completely separated the pool from your home and yard.
+• Install a fence at least 4 feet tall around the pool, which should ideally surround the pool on all sides and completely separate the pool from your home and yard.
 It should not have any gaps that a small child could slip over, under, or through.
-The gate should be a self-closing and self-latching gate that cannot be opened / reached by a small child.

 • Keep rescue equipment such as a shepherd’s hook and a life preserver to reach / throw for rescues.